knhcr/sd-webui-prompt-cards-manager/README.md

     + Added `ShowDirName` Checkbox, where you can toggle display folder path or not.
     + Normalized folder path separator to `/`.
     + Removed file name extension from card display.
-  - Added an option to choose `Ctrl+Q` key for canceling Card Edtior instead of `Esc`.
+  - Added an option to choose `Ctrl+Q` key for canceling Card Edti page instead of `Esc`.
   - Added an option to fix [sd-dynamic-prompts](https://github.com/adieyal/sd-dynamic-prompts) 's template pasting behavior.
     + Enabling the `Fix sd-dynamic-prompts 'Template:' pasting behavior` option in this extension's Settings, the issue, where all comment lines that were saved as template in png_info with sd-dynamic-prompts’ `Save template to metadata` option are completely removed when restoring as generation parameters from images, will be fixed.